quantilope's Ultimate Guide to Automated Pricing Research

 Choice-Based Conjoint Analysis

 Unlike other quantitative pricing methods, a conjoint analysis takes into consideration multiple aspects of a product and places them in a competitive context (two reasons why this method is considered more sophisticated than other approaches).
-This creates a scenario that most closely simulates a real-life shopper experience by comparing different products when it comes to packaging type, ingredients, and of course, price.
+This creates a scenario that most closely simulates a real-life shopper experience by comparing different products when it comes to product attributes like packaging type, ingredients, and of course, price.

 Price Sensitivity Meter/Van Westendorp